 Organized as a traditional anatomy course that relies primarily on students learning the anatomy of horses through hands-on dissection laboratories augmented by lectures and highlighted by clinical correlations.
 An understanding of anatomy that provides the foundation for surgery and medicine.
 Its relevance to clinical practice is emphasized by the regional approach to dissection.
 Most lectures emphasize structural-functional correlations that are unique or important in the horse.
-Microscopic anatomy is integrated into the course in selected areas to lay a foundation for the later study of pathology or when it reinforces concepts of structure and function that are difficult to understand by a study of the gross anatomy alone (i.e., hoof).
 Student dissection cadavers are supplemented by skeletal materials, radiographs, models, preserved predissected specimens, and fresh specimens when available.
 A live horse will be available for palpation.